 "It is cut off this," said Dr. Trevelyan, drawing a large coil from under the bed.
-"He was morbidly nervous of fire, and always kept this beside him, so that he might escape by the

-Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net window in case the stairs were burning."
+"He was morbidly nervous of fire, and always kept this beside him, so that he might escape by the window in case the stairs were burning."
 "That must have saved them trouble," said Holmes, thoughtfully.
 "Yes, the actual facts are very plain, and I shall be surprised if by the afternoon I cannot give you the reasons for them as well.
 I will take this photograph of Blessington, which I see upon the mantelpiece, as it may help me in my inquiries."
 "But you have told us nothing!" cried the doctor.